All Episodes

 They think John Fetterman is the perfect replacement.

-Listen, as a nominee at some point for president, I know there's some variables, obviously.
+Fetterman, as a nominee at some point for president, I know there's some variables, obviously.

-But I just, you know, what he did in the in the super red, deep red parts of Pennsylvania and the way that he ran ahead of Biden, as you were saying, ran ahead of Trump.
+But I just, you know, what he did in the super red, deep red parts of Pennsylvania and the way that he ran ahead of Biden, as you were saying, ran ahead of Trump.

-I mean, it just makes it makes you wonder about his future.
+I mean, it just makes, it makes you wonder about his future.

 The only reason Fetterman won is because nobody asked him a question.

-He barely survived the one one hour debate, did very few appearances, let a surrogate speak for him.
+He barely survived the one, one-hour debate, did very few appearances, let a surrogate speak for him, his social media staff speak for him.

-And unfortunately, you had at the top of the ticket a gubernatorial candidate, the Republicans put forward by the name of Doug Mastriano.
+And unfortunately, you had at the top of the ticket a gubernatorial candidate the Republicans put forward by the name of Doug Mastriano.

 He lost by 13.

-Uh Dr. Oz only lost by two points.
+Dr. Os only lost by two points.

-Now that means that 11% of that vote did what's called split ticket.
+Now, that means that 11% of that vote did what's called split ticket.

 They voted for one party for governor and the other party for the Senate.

-Not to that degree.
+It doesn't happen, not to that degree.

-People in Florida uh absolutely love him.
+People in Florida absolutely love him.

 It's that simple.

-That's why it's called the free state of Florida, but not at fake news CNN and the hard-hitting news show The View.
+That's why it's called the free state of Florida, but not at fake news CNN and the hard-hitting news show, The View.

-Ron DeSantis barely won in 2018 by 35,000 votes by the skin of his teeth against a black progressive, little known mayor from Tallahassee, Florida.
+Ron DeSantis barely won in 2018 by 35,000 votes by the skin of his teeth against a black progressive, little-known mayor from Tallahassee, Florida.

-It didn't yesterday he won by 20 percentage points.
+Yesterday, he won by 20 percentage points.

 Why?